-Dr Yaghootkar will study genes to understand what protects some obese people from developing Type 2 diabetes.
-She would like to understand how certain genes influence the way we store fat and if they can protect people from developing Type 2.
-Dr Yaghootkar hopes that understanding why certain people are naturally protected from Type 2 may help to develop better treatments and prevention strategies in the future.
+Dr Yaghootkar will study genes to understand what protects some people living with obesity from developing type 2 diabetes.
+She would like to understand how certain genes influence the way we store fat and if they can protect people from developing type 2 diabetes.
+Dr Yaghootkar hopes that understanding why certain people are naturally protected from type 2 diabetes may help to develop better treatments and prevention strategies in the future.

 Background to research

 Living with obesity or overweight can increase your risk of developing type 2 diabetes, but not everyone who has obesity will go on to develop the condition.
 Two people of the same age, sex and body mass index (BMI, calculated using your height and weight) can have very different risk levels for type 2 diabetes.
 With obesity on the rise worldwide, it’s important to understand the differences between those who do and don’t develop the condition.